Development of the ODEON Room Acoustics Software

 Version 12 is released with an impulse response measurement system integrated into the software.
 With this version, projects become more efficient than ever since measurements and simulations are compared side by side throughout the whole process.

 The release of ODEON 11.0 with increased calculation speed and a new acoustic parameter list for selecting or creating the desired result-parameters.

-Release of ODEON 10.0.
-ODEON 10 includes support for array loudspeakers and beam steered arrays (Auditorium and combined editions) and calculation of one and two point diffraction around objects according to A.D.
+Release of ODEON 10.0, which includes support for array loudspeakers and beam steered arrays (Auditorium and Combined editions), and calculation of one and two point diffraction around objects according to A.D.
 Pierce.
 There are also improvements to the Extrusion modeller and the ODEON editor has been greatly enhanced.

 Odeon A/S moves to new premises at Scion DTU and starts selling the software directly with Brüel & Kjær as secondary sales channel.
 A new type of hardware lock is introduced for upgrades to version 9.1 and 9.2

 Release of ODEON 9.0.
 This version includes transmission through walls and improved diffraction handling.
 Professional audio formats are supported and the quality of auralisation is improved.
 A new 3D Direct Sound display is particularly useful for the design of loudspeaker systems.

 Release of ODEON 8.0.
 This version includes new calculation principles, namely the Reflection Based Scattering method and Oblique Lambert for better handling of scattering.
 Support for the new open Common Loudspeaker Format (CLF).

 Release of ODEON 7.0, including an initial version of the ODEON Extrusion modeller for graphical modelling of geometries, the ODEON GIF animation Workshop for editing of animations, Surround auralisation based on Ambisonics Techniques, multi surface source for improved modelling of industrial noise sources and a few improvements to the parametric modelling language.